tokoth/GeoPython/README.md

 # GeoPython
-A repo for introduction to Python for geoprocessing
+A repository for introduction to Python for geoprocessing.

+This is a test.

+##Installed Today

+Pylance

+Jupyter